airbrake/airbrake/README.md

 Rails Installation
 ------------------

-### Remove exception_notifier
+### Remove hoptoad_notifier

 in your ApplicationController, REMOVE this line:

-    include ExceptionNotifiable
+    include HoptoadNotifiable

-In your config/environment* files, remove all references to ExceptionNotifier
+In your config/environment* files, remove all references to HoptoadNotifier

-Remove the vendor/plugins/exception_notifier directory.
+Remove the vendor/plugins/hoptoad_notifier directory.

 ### Remove hoptoad_notifier plugin